THE RACING COLLECTIVE

 • A hundred thousand years ago, our Stone Age ancestors were as "wild" as the animals they tracked and hunted for food and clothing.
 Life was intense, often desperate, but undeniably human.

-• 21st-century woman and men are fully domesticated.
+• 21st-century people are fully domesticated.
 We eat processed and packaged meals, sleep in climate-controlled houses, and the closest most of us come to an authentic wilderness experience is watching a survival reality show on TV.

 • The Racing Collective is an attempt to rewild ourselves; a chance to get away from 'organised-fun' and instead ride routes that make us feel alive, free, and wild.